-The Board of Directors held five meetings during the fiscal year ended December 31, 2005 and each director participated in at least 75% of those meetings and meetings of the committees on which he served.
+The Board of Directors held seventeen meetings during the fiscal year ended December 31, 2006 and each director participated in at least 75% of those meetings and meetings of the committees on which he served.
 Although the Company does not have a formal policy regarding attendance by members of the Board of Directors at the Company's annual meeting of stockholders, the Company encourages each director to attend.
-One director attended last year's annual meeting.
+All of our directors attended last year's annual meeting.

-The Company's audit committee met three times in 2005 and consists of Alan Carus, Gerald A. Eppner, and Dr. Gary Meller.
-The board of directors has determined that Mr. Carus is an "audit committee financial expert," as defined under the rules of the SEC.
-Each of the members of the audit committee is "independent," as that term is defined in Rule 4200(a)(15) of the Nasdaq Stock Market.
+The Company's Audit Committee met four times in 2006 and consisted of Alan Carus, Gerald A. Eppner and Dr. Gary Meller.
+The Board of Directors has determined that Mr. Carus is an "audit committee financial expert," as defined under the rules of the SEC.
+Each of the members of the Audit Committee is "independent," as that term is defined in Rule 4200(a)(15) of the Nasdaq Stock Market, except.
 This committee oversees, reviews, acts on and reports to our Board of Directors on various auditing and accounting matters including: the selection of our independent accountants, the scope of our annual audits, fees to be paid to the independent accountants, and the performance of our independent accountants.
 A copy of the committee's charter is attached to this proxy as Appendix A.